 Don’t want to use your fridge?
 Get a wall-mounted metal base instead.
 For a more aesthetically pleasing look, check out these Hexagon shaped magnetic jars with labels for displaying your spice collection.
 Using the metal base means you can store your seasonings anywhere you need them.

-Now, if you’re feeling frisky this spice wall below is pretty cool too.
-This chalkboard wall adds a neat, stylish and sophisticated look to your space.
+This chalkboard spice wall adds a neat, stylish, and modern look to this space.
 Using Magnetic & Chalkboard Paint, you can hang basically any metal storage or decorative item on this magnetic wall.
 Write labels or add drawings with chalk for an artistic finish.

 This is one of the more popular storage ideas for small kitchens.
 If you have enough space, a kitchen cart or rolling island works great for creating extra surface and storage space.
 The best part about this is that you can move it wherever you need it.
 We all know the struggles of making dinner in a tiny kitchen.
 A Trolly/Storage Cart with a solid surface top can be used for meal prepping, storing utensils, storing your microwave or other bulky appliances, thereby freeing up what little counter and cabinet space you may have.